LeidenHuman/LeidenHuman.github.io/index.md

 {% capture text %}

-Find more about our research at the Leiden Humanities AI and NLP group.
+Find more about the published work from the Leiden Humanities AI and NLP group 📖

 {%
   include button.html